lu22do/docpad-technical-doc-boilerplate/src/render/pages/guides/configsettings.html.md

 • Media Source Extensions (MSE)
 • Encrypted Media Extensions (EME)

-OpenTV 5-specific features:
+XXXX 5-specific features:

-• A JavaScript API (CCOM):  Allows applications to access the Middleware features of OpenTV5.
+• A JavaScript API (CCOM):  Allows applications to access the Middleware features of XXXX.
-• Alerts: When using OpenTV WebKit, use <span class="Code">console.log</span>
+• Alerts: When using XXXX WebKit, use <span class="Code">console.log</span>
 instead of <span class="Code">alert</span> to output data to the console log.
 • Remote Controller keys